DGM Racing: Car No. 12 history

-In 2002, DGM fielded the No. 12 Chevrolet for owner Mario Gosselin at Pocono Raceway.
+In 2002, DGM fielded the No. 12 Chevrolet for owner Mario Gosselin at Pocono.
 He finished third.

 In 2003, Gosselin attempted to run five races in the No. 12 car.
 He failed to qualify the race at Charlotte and won the race Nashville.

 In 2004, Gosselin only made one race in the No. 12 car at Nashville.
 He finished fourth.

 In 2005, Gosselin made 6 starts in the No. 12 Chevrolet while Dawayne Bryan made one start in a Dodge.
 Burney Lamar also made one start in a Chevrolet.

 In 2006, Gosselin made twelve starts in the No. 12 car.
 He failed to qualify at Winchester Speedway and won a race at Nashville.
 He failed to qualify the race.
 Bryan returned for two races with the No. 12 Dodge.
 Justin Drawdy made one start with the No. 12 Chevrolet.
 Corie Stott made one start with the No. 12 Pontiac.
 Billy Shotko drove for one race in a Chevrolet.
 Billy Leslie made 1 start in a Ford.

 In 2007, Gosselin returned for seven races in the No. 12 car.
 Shotko returned for one race at Berlin Raceway.
 Michael Phelps made one start in the No. 12 car at Toledo Speedway.

 In 2008, Alli Owens drove the No. 12 ElectriyingCareers.com Chevrolet.
 In her twelve races that year, she had a best race finish of fifteenth place, which she achieved on three separate occasions (Rockingham, Kentucky and Chicago).

 In 2009, Gosselin made one start in the No. 12 car at Daytona.
 Darwin Greene made three starts in the 12 car.

 In 2010, Russ Dugger made three starts in the No. 12 car.